vogelino/planerinnenfuerdwe/README.md

 nom run test:watch
 ```

-### Styling
+### Styling & Theming

 This project uses [Tailwind CSS](http://tailwindcss.com) for styling.
-Main style definitions can be found in `src/style/theme.ts`.
+The primary style definitions can be found in `src/style/theme.ts`.
 The theme can be referenced in every component.
 For visual consistency, definitions from the theme should be used whenever possible.
 Information about using the theme can be found in Theme UI's docs.

 ## Workflow